John Berger (politician): Wage theft criminalisation

 Berger led the Resolution at the 2017 Victorian Labor Party Conference to criminalise wage theft in Victoria, later becoming law.

 COVID-19 Pandemic

 With the advent of the COVID-19 pandemic, Berger worked with the Victorian Government to ensure that truck drivers returning from NSW would be exempt from isolation requirements.
 Likewise, the union lobbied the Federal Government to extend JobKeeper provisions to drivers employed by foreign owned companies, like DNATA.
 Additionally, the union took Qantas to the High Court for the unfair dismissal and outsourcing of 2000 ground handling staff.

 End of union career

 In December 2021, Berger was pre-selected by the Victorian Labor Party as a Legislative Council candidate for the Southern Metropolitan Region.
-Upon the successful pre-selection, Berger resigned from his positions in the Transport Workers Union (TWU Vic/Tas » Some Exciting Changes at the TWU).
+Upon the successful pre-selection, Berger resigned from his positions in the Transport Workers Union.
 His successor, Mike McNess took over as the Secretary of the branch and was re-elected in December 2022.